nmshd/documentation/_docs_integrate/delete-identities.md

 Otherwise, they would receive a Backbone error that the Identity is no longer available as soon as they try to perform actions within the Relationship, such as [sending a Message]({% link _docs_integrate/exchange-messages.md %}).

 The [error code]({% link _docs_integrate/error-codes.md %}) `error.transport.relationships.activeIdentityDeletionProcessOfOwnerOfRelationshipTemplate` arises if the [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) who created the [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) is currently in the process of deleting itself.
 Thus, it is not possible to establish a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) to it.

+An Identity can never trigger the process of deletion of another Identity.